 • complaint rights are outlined in part VIA.

 The agency receiving the request has a duty to assist an applicant to make a valid freedom of information request (s 17(3)).
+It is also possible for the request to be transferred to the most relevant agency once it is made (s 18).

 Yes.
 The FoI Act (Vic) (ss 28–38A) lists documents that are exempt from being accessed.
-These include:

 • cabinet documents (s 28);